Point Lobos State Natural Reserve Guide: Best Hikes and Views

 How Much Time to Spend in Point Lobos

-I recommend spending at least half a day in Point Lobos in order to see the highlights.
+I recommend spending at least half a day in Point Lobos in order to see the highlights and have time to do the top Point Lobos hikes.
 If you have more time you can spend it relaxing on the beach or hiking more trails.
-This Point Lobos State Natural Reserve guide are all things you can do in under 3 hours, with time to enjoy the views and take pictures.
+This Point Lobos State Natural Reserve guide are all things you can do in under four hours, with time to enjoy the views and take pictures.
 Point Lobos offers a great day trip from San Francisco or Los Angeles and can be combined into a weekend trip with Big Sur, Monterrey, and Carmel-by-the-Sea.

 - Sneakers: I recommend wearing sneakers especially if you are planning to do the full 4.4 mile recommended hiking loop.